soumilchugh/AutoEncoder/README.md

  * Train class runs the training and validation

  # Input and their corresponding output images.
- * Here the input image has contrast and brightness enhanced.
+ * Here the input image has contrast and brightness enhanced along with gaussian blur.
 In addition salt and pepper noise is added in the form of small bright spots which are different from the real reflections on the cornea of the eye.

  <img src="https://github.com/soumilchugh/AutoEncoder/blob/master/image1.jpg" height="300" width="200"> <img src="https://github.com/soumilchugh/AutoEncoder/blob/master/image2.jpg" height="300" width="200"/> <img src="https://github.com/soumilchugh/AutoEncoder/blob/master/image3.jpg" height="300" width="200"/> <img src="https://github.com/soumilchugh/AutoEncoder/blob/master/image4.png" height="300" width="200"/>